So…Why Everest?

 But one of my fellow hikers laughed and said, “It’s probably like childbirth—you forget the pain and only remember the beauty.”
 She was right.

-That climb, and a deeply spiritual Reiki experience (shoutout Rainbow Dawn!)—changed me.
+That climb, and a deeply spiritual Reiki experience (shoutout Rainbow Dawn!) changed me.
 It proved to me that I could become more than the stories I’d been telling myself for years.
+And that quiet dream I’d stuffed down for nearly a decade roared back to life.

-Why Everest?
+But Why Everest?

-For me, Everest represents transformation.
+So for me, Everest represents transformation.
 It’s a physical and spiritual journey—a quest to become the version of myself I’ve always wanted to be.
+Slowly, steadily, one step at a time.
+To ignore it now would feel like betraying the truest part of myself.

-Why Share It Publicly?
+Why Share It?

-Some dreams are too big to keep quiet.
-Speaking my Everest goal out loud makes me accountable.
+First and foremost, speaking my Everest goal out loud makes me accountable.
 It forces me to keep showing up, even on the days when doubt feels heavier than my pack.

 The Journey Ahead

-This will take time, patience, and a whole lot of “Pole Pole,” Swahili for Slowly, slowly—the motto on Kilimanjaro.
+This will take time, patience, and a whole lot of “Pole Pole” (Swahili for Slowly, slowly—the motto on Kilimanjaro).

 Next